-How your copayment works
+How your coinsurance works

-Your copayment is the amount you pay for eligible dental services after you have paid your office visit copayment.
-Your schedule of benefits shows you which copayments you need to pay for specific eligible dental services.
+Your coinsurance is the amount you pay for eligible dental services after you have paid your deductible.
+The schedule of benefits shows the coinsurance this plan will pay for specific eligible dental services.
+You are responsible for paying any remaining coinsurance.